 The National Center for Rural Health Works (NCRHW) provides tools and templates in three areas:

 The applications developed by the NCRHW have been utilized to measure state and local economic impacts.
-The tools and templates are presented by type of economic impact study, by alphabet, by geography (location of study), and by date of publication.
+The tools and templates are presented by type of economic impact study.
 To review the tools and templates, click here: Economic Impact.

 Community Health Needs Assessment (CHNA)